ippontech/blog-usa/posts/jhipster-5-release.md

 ### Kotlin support

 This is still in early stage, but the team always follows the latest trends and has announced a Kotlin support for the backend!
+This new option uses the new blueprints templating system to completely replace the Java code with Kotlin code.

 Use `jhipster --blueprint generator-jhipster-kotlin` to get started with KHipster, the new evolution of JHipster.